autowarefoundation/autoware.universe/system/system_diagnostic_graph/doc/format/graph-file.md

-# ConfigFile
+# GraphFile

-ConfigFile is the top level object that makes up the configuration file.
+GraphFile is the top level object that makes up the configuration file.

 ## Format